Impact of thermal effects on prompt-collapse binary neutron star mergers: Impact of the maximum Lorentz factor

 These differences are considerably smaller than the 0.4~ms delay in the end of the bounce and 12\% reduction of \amin~ during the peak bounce that was found in the main paper for the \Rbig cold EoS with Thermal Case II.
-In GWs as well, the differences here due to the limit on the Lorentz factor are much smaller than the 50\% enhancement in GW amplitude found for this case.
 In other words, the suppressed core bounce found in the main paper for the \Rbig evolution with Thermal Case II cannot be explained by the choice of $\gamma_{\rm max}$.

 We show the dynamical ejecta for these tests in Fig.~\ref{fig:ej_maxgam}.
 At a time of $\sim2.3$~ms after the bounce, we find a fractional difference of $2\%$ in the dynamical (unbound) ejecta for the \Rsmall cold EoS, and $23\%$ in the (bound) disk mass.
-For the \Rbig cold EoS at a time $3.9$~ms after the bounce, there is a 20\% fractional difference in dynamical ejecta and 0.2\% in the disk mass.
+For the \Rbig cold EoS at a time $3.9$~ms after the bounce, there is a 20\% fractional difference in dynamical ejecta and 2\% in the disk mass.
 These differences are smaller than maximum differences we find as a result of the thermal treatment in the main paper, for each cold EoS.

 To explore how the Lorentz factor limit affects the thermal properties, Figs. \ref{fig:medianPth_caps_R10}-\ref{fig:medianPth_caps_R14} shows the median thermal quantities at the time of the start of the bounce, the end of the bounce, and one time during the collapse (indicated by markers in Fig.~\ref{fig:lapse_Pcap}), for the evolutions with Thermal Case I and each Lorentz factor cap.
 There are negligible differences in the thermal pressure and temperature of the supra-nuclear matter at the start of the bounce and at the late-time snapshot.
 At the end of the bounce, the evolution with the reduced Lorentz factor limit has a slightly higher median temperature and thermal pressure profile.
 However, the $1-\sigma$ regions overlap for both Lorentz factor caps, and the shape of the thermal profiles are similar.
 Thus, we conclude that the Lorentz factor limit has a negligible impact on the thermal profiles for the supra-nuclear matter of the merging cores.